ThingSet/thingset.github.io/docs/4c_mqtt.md

 #### CAN (smart gateway)

-- ID mapping on gateway
+- ID mapping and translation between binary and text mode on gateway
 - Preferred way

 ```